Château de Noirieux Relais & Châteaux in Anjou

 Lying at the heart of a 9-hectare estate composed of magnificent one-hundred- and two-hundred-year-old trees, cradled in the scents of the domain's walnut, cedar and linden trees, the Château de Noirieux is an exceptional Relais & Châteaux hotel that offers a setting of greenery as far as the eye can see.

 Fifteen kilometres from Angers, in Briollay, this patrician residence reveals an elegant classical façade in freestone overlooking the Loir valley.
 The rooms offering 4-star comfort are in the Louis XVI, Louis XV and Louis XIII style at the Chateau.
 Its 15th-century Manor houses pretty rooms in a Rustic style with view over the grounds.

-In terms of cuisine, our Michelin-starred chef, invites to his table and endeavours to show off in their best light the jewels of the terroir of French Riviera & Northern Italy through a cuisine at once traditional and contemporary, full of flavour to satisfy the most discerning palate.
+In terms of cuisine, our Chef invites to his table and endeavours to show off in their best light the jewels of the terroir of France through a cuisine at once traditional and contemporary, full of flavour to satisfy the most discerning palates.
 The excellence of the product is exploited according to his tastes, his expertise and his passing whims.

 The Relais & Châteaux Association:

 The Château de Noirieux is a proud member of the Relais & Châteaux Association, which numbers more than 500 hotels and restaurants around the world that share the same values of excellence, the passion for fine dining and the art of welcoming guests.
 Founded in 1954, the association has since continued to allow its lifestyle concept to extend its influence and shine.
 It is today a byword in the fields of hotels and restaurants.